Department of Catholic Schools Staff

 Coordinator of Assessment and Professional Growth

-Ann Frank is the Coordinator of Assessment and Professional Growth for the Department of Catholic Schools.
-Her primary functions are to coordinate the planning and implementation of all diocesan staff development experiences for Catholic schools, serve as a resource to administrators and teachers in the area of staff development and faith formation, administer the assessment program for schools throughout the Diocese, and provide leadership and support to school administrators in implementing assessment programs.
+As the Coordinator of Assessment and Professional Growth, Ann Frank's primary functions are to coordinate the planning and implementation of all diocesan staff development experiences for Catholic schools.
+Mrs. Frank serves as a resource to administrators and teachers in the area of staff development and faith formation, administers the assessment program for schools throughout the Diocese, and provides leadership and support to school administrators in implementing assessment programs.

 Ann earned a Bachelor’s degree in Business Education from Nazareth College.
 Before working for the Catholic Schools, she was a program director/instructor at a private business college.
 She belongs to several professional education organizations and serves on the New York State Interdiocesan Curriculum Committee.